michallegut/PerformanceTestingEnvironments/README.md

 # Missing files

-Due to GitHub 100 MB size limit few files from Node.js environments are missing from the repository and have to be downloaded:
+Due to GitHub's 100 MB size limit few files from Node.js environments are missing from the repository and have to be downloaded:

 ## JDK
 1. Download latest verion of JDK and insert it into ```node-mongo/ServerAgent-2.2.3``` and ```node-mysql/ServerAgent-2.2.3``` directories